ory/sdk/clients/client/java/docs/V0alpha2Api.md

     V0alpha2Api apiInstance = new V0alpha2Api(defaultClient);
     String id = "id_example"; // String | The Login Flow ID  The value for this parameter comes from `flow` URL Query parameter sent to your application (e.g. `/login?flow=abcde`).
-    String cookie = "cookie_example"; // String | HTTP Cookies  When using the SDK on the server side you must include the HTTP Cookie Header originally sent to your HTTP handler here. try {
+    String cookie = "cookie_example"; // String | HTTP Cookies  When using the SDK in a browser app, on the server side you must include the HTTP Cookie Header sent by the client to your server here.
+This ensures that CSRF and session cookies are respected. try {
       SelfServiceLoginFlow result = apiInstance.getSelfServiceLoginFlow(id, cookie);
       System.out.println(result);